 $ route -n

-- nslookup: You can use nslookup(name server lookup) command to find out DNS related query or testing and troubleshooting DNS server.
+You can use nslookup(name server lookup) command to find out DNS related queries or testing and troubleshoot DNS server.

 $ nslookup google.com